 Experts agree that these medications are dangerous in children younger than age 2.
-The FDA is evaluating the safety of over-the-counter cold and cough medications in older children.
+The Food and Drug Administration (FDA) is evaluating the safety of over-the-counter cold and cough medications in older children.

 If a cough lasts after your other cold symptoms have resolved, see your doctor.
 In the meantime, try soothing your throat with warm lemon water and honey and humidifying the air in your house.
-Avoid giving honey to infants.
+Don't give honey to infants.

 - Antihistamines.
 First-generation (sedating) antihistamines may provide minor relief of several cold symptoms, including cough, sneezing, watery eyes and nasal discharge.
 However, results are conflicting and the benefits may not outweigh the side effects.